Our fall collection just dropped. Shop Now Free shipping over $120 + Free exchanges

 i) How can I wash my Adidas shoes without ruining them?

 You can always wash your shoes in a gentle, cold water cycle, but try to use a slow or no-spin setting.
 Before starting, place them in a closed mesh bag with the laces and insoles removed.
-Hopefully, you can preserve the condition of your favourite sneakers and protect your washer from damage.
+Hopefully, you can preserve the condition of your favorite sneakers and protect your washer from damage.
 Of course, avoiding harsh chemicals is also recommended.

 ii) How do you clean white Adidas shoes without bleach?